-They also cause increased incidence of heat stress, increased incidence of enlarged hocks and lesions, increased numbers of foot disorders, increased incidence of digestive disorders, reductions in hemoglobin values, and increased rates of clinical mastitis and subclinical mastitis.
+They also cause an increased incidence of heat stress, increased incidence of enlarged hocks and lesions, increased numbers of foot disorders, increased incidence of digestive disorders, reductions in hemoglobin values, and increased rates of clinical mastitis and subclinical mastitis.
 These are only the adverse effects that the FDA admits to.
 Farmers following the approval of rBGH reported increases in miscarriages, lowered immune function, birth defects, and lameness in their cattle.

 One of the most painful effects on cows is the higher rate of mastitis.
-Mastitis is a painful bacterial infection of the udders that is often treated with large amounts of antibiotics that are absorbed into the milk.
+Mastitis is a painful bacterial infection of the udders that are often treated with large amounts of antibiotics that are absorbed into the milk.
 The Canadian Veterinary Medical Association found that rBGH increased the risk of clinical mastitis by a whopping 25 percent.

-Most dairy cows are not given a break from being milked even when afflicted with mastitis, despite of the extreme pain it causes.
-When milked, the milk often contains not only artificial growth hormones and antibiotics, but also pus from the cow’s infected mastitis.
+Most dairy cows are not given a break from being milked even when afflicted with mastitis, despite the extreme pain it causes.
+When milked, the milk often contains not only artificial growth hormones and antibiotics but also pus from the cow’s infected mastitis.
 All in all, the use of rBGH places milk production as a higher priority than the well-being of the animals making the milk.

 How do artificial hormones in milk affect you?

 The first and most concerning effect of the use of rBGH in dairy farming is the heightened levels of IGF-1 in the milk produced.
 IGF-1, short for insulin growth factor-1, is a hormone that, in normal cases, helps certain types of cells to grow.